protonemedia/laravel-splade-docs/table-query-builder.md

     );
 ```

-By default, the `canBeHidden` value is set to `true`, which makes every column toggleable by default.
-You may change this behaviour by using the static `defaultColumnCanBeHidden` method on the `SpladeTable` class, for example, in the `AppServiceProvider` class:
+By default, the `canBeHidden` value is set to `true`, making every column toggleable.
+However, you may change this behavior by using the static `defaultColumnCanBeHidden` method on the `SpladeTable` class, for example, in the `AppServiceProvider` class:

 ```php
 SpladeTable::defaultColumnCanBeHidden(false);